Bengal Presidency: 1947 Partition of Bengal

 On 20 June 1947, the Bengal Legislative Assembly met to vote on partition plans.
-At the preliminary joint session, the assembly decided by 120 votes to 90 that it should remain united if it joined the new Constituent Assembly of Pakistan.
+At the preliminary joint session, the assembly decided by 126 votes to 90 that if it remained united it should join the new Constituent Assembly of Pakistan.
 Later, a separate meeting of legislators from West Bengal decided by 58 votes to 21 that the province should be partitioned and that West Bengal should join the existing Constituent Assembly of India.
 In another separate meeting of legislators from East Bengal, it was decided by 106 votes to 35 that the province should not be partitioned and 107 votes to 34 that East Bengal should join Pakistan in the event of partition.
 There was no vote held on the proposal for an independent United Bengal.

-Geography

-The Presidency's principal maritime gateway was the Bay of Bengal.
-The following maps illustrate its territorial evolution.

 Government

 Initially, Bengal was under the administration of the East India Company, which appointed chief agents/presidents/governors/lieutenant governors in Fort William.
 The governor of Bengal was concurrently the governor-general of India for many years.
 The East India Company maintained control with its private armies and administrative machinery.
 Nevertheless, the East India Company was a quasi-official entity, having received a Royal Charter from Queen Elizabeth I in 1600.
 The Indian Rebellion of 1857 caused the British government to assume direct control of India's administration under the Government of India Act 1858.
 The head of state became the British monarch, who was also given the title of Emperor of India/Empress of India.
 The monarch was represented through a viceroy.
 The Viceroy of India was based in the Bengal Presidency until 1911.
 The Secretary of State for India was also an important official.
 The Bengal Civil Service managed the provincial government.
 Modern scholars decry the colonial system as bureaucratic authoritarianism.